 listed on Karachi Stock Exchange which contribute towards the market capitalization

 and all the listed companies (excluding their future contracts) are divided among these.

-Rest of the 3 sectors are allocated for indexes, futures bonds
+Rest of the noncontributory sectors are allocated for indexes, futures, bonds etc.

 For a complete list of sectors,

 Detailed information about these indexes can be obtained from KSE's web site

 The KSE-100 Index was introduced in November 1991 with base value

 of 1,000 points.
 The Index comprises of 100 companies selected on